-What does a Texas property owner have to do to keep you safe?
+What must a Texas property owner do to keep you safe?
 It depends.
 They may have a lot of responsibility, or none at all.

 The media presents stories that way and leaves out important facts to get you angry so you watch their story (and so they can then charge higher prices to companies who want to advertise on their station).

 Texas’ premises liability law says both you and the property owner have responsibilities.
 And an owner’s responsibility toward you depends on your status (licensee, invitee, trespasser) when you’re on their property.

 Take a closer look at how this works practically: